-Bar donates bills taken from wall for Bahamas storm victims
+Bar donates $15k in bills taken from wall for Bahamas storm victims

 Latest Weather Blog

-Bar donates bills taken from wall for Bahamas storm victims
+Bar donates $15k in bills taken from wall for Bahamas storm victims

 SARASOTA, Fla.
 (AP) - Staff members at a Florida bar have pulled nearly $15,000 in bills from the walls to help victims of Hurricane Dorian in the Bahamas.